habizzle/game-of-life/README.md

-# Yet another implementation of Conway's Game of Life
+Yet another implementation of Conway's Game of Life
+===

 This is another implementation of https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life.

 Prerequisites:
 * JDK 11 installed

-Build and run with terminal UI:
+Build and run with terminal UI
+---

 ```
 $ ./gradlew :presentation-terminal:run
 ```